 Average Weather in Canterbury United Kingdom

-In Canterbury, the temperature typically varies from 36°F to 71°F over the course of the year, and is rarely below 28°F or above 78°F.
+In Canterbury, the summers are short and comfortable, the winters are long and chilly, and it is windy and partly cloudy year round.
+Over the course of the year, the temperature typically varies from 36°F to 71°F and is rarely below 28°F or above 78°F.

 The warm season lasts for 2.8 months, from June 19 to September 13, with an average daily high temperature above 66°F. The hottest day of the year is August 6, with an average high of 71°F and low of 57°F.